tomgxz/Kraken/REPORT.md

 ### Key features of the solution

 The proposed solution will be a multi-user, web-based program.
-It will be designed to allow for a wide range of users to create a website that meets their requirements.
+It will be designed to allow a wide range of users to create a website that meets their requirements.
 The key features of the solution are outlined below:

 - Grid-based, drag-and-drop system: The system is based on a grid layout that makes it easy for users to place and arrange various elements on their pages.
-The drag-and-drop feature allows users to add elements to their pages and reposition them as desired.
+The drag-and-drop feature allows users to add and reposition elements to their pages as desired.
 - Pre-defined template elements: The solution comes with a wide range of pre-defined template elements that users can use to create their websites quickly.
 These elements can be customised to match the user's needs.
 - Customisable styles: Users can customise the style of their website by changing the font, colours, background, and other design elements.
 This feature allows users to create unique designs that match their brand or personal preferences.
-- Organised pages: The solution provides users with tools to organise their pages in a way that makes sense to them.
+- Organised pages: The solution provides users with tools to organise their pages in a way that makes sense.
 This feature enables users to create a clear, logical structure for their websites, which makes it easy for visitors to navigate.
 - Library of pre-defined templates: The solution comes with a library of pre-defined templates for widgets such as text, buttons, or links.
-These templates are designed to save users time and effort by providing them with ready-made elements that they can use on their pages.
+These templates are designed to save users time and effort by providing ready-made elements they can use on their pages.
 - Control of styling for each element: Users have complete control over the styling of each element on their pages.
 This feature allows users to create visually appealing designs that match their brand or personal preferences.

-The overall aim of the solution is to provide an easy-to-use, intuitive system that has a low learning curve, making it accessible to anyone who wants to create a website.
+The overall aim of the solution is to provide an easy-to-use, intuitive system with a low learning curve, making it accessible to anyone who wants to create a website.
 The user interface is designed to be visually appealing and straightforward, with a minimal cognitive load, enabling users to focus on designing their websites rather than struggling with technical details.
 The solution is designed to be flexible and adaptable to suit a wide range of needs, from simple personal sites to more complex business sites.

 ### Limitations of the solution
   The main limitation is that, as a server-side application, the user will always need an active internet connection to access it, and if the server goes down, there will be no way of using the program.
-Furthermore, if the website is used by more people, and more websites are created, the server may require more resources, impacting on the performance of the builder and making for a slower experience for individual users.
-This solution can be mitigated by implementing solutions such as load testing to identify bottlenecks and weakness points, so that they can be fixed.
+Furthermore, if the website is used by more people, and more websites are created, the server may require more resources, impacting the builder's performance and making for a slower experience for individual users.
+This solution can be mitigated by implementing solutions such as load testing to identify bottlenecks and points of weakness so that they can be fixed.
 More methods are also brought up when mentioning hardware requirements later in this document.

-  While the intention for the project is to create an easy-to-use platform for creating professional and functional websites, it may not be the ideal solution for every user.
+  While the intention of the project is to create an easy-to-use platform for creating professional and functional websites, there may be better solutions for some users.
 For clients with more complex needs, who require a bespoke website with customised functionality, this builder may fall short of expectations.
 As the builder prioritises accessibility and a low learning curve, it may lack the level of customisation and responsiveness that certain clients need.
-This can be reduced by the ability for users to add custom code to their projects, however those with more specific needs may be more inclined towards hiring a developer or using a more advanced builder.
+This can be reduced by the ability for users to add custom code to their projects.
+However, those with more specific needs may be more inclined towards hiring a developer or using a more advanced builder.

 ### Hardware and Software Requirements

 #### Hardware Requirements
-  The client will need a computer capable of accessing the internet.
+  The client will need a computer capable of accessing the Internet.

   In terms of the server side, hardware requirements may include the following:
   - A server to host the website builder application and handle user requests.
-This server could be physical or virtual and run on any operating system that can also run Python (as it is the language I will be using to program the backend).
+This server could be physical or virtual and run on any operating system that can also run Python (as it is the language I will use to program the backend).
-  - The server will require a CPU with enough processing power: it may need a high number of cores and a fast clock speed to handle high traffic and many concurrent users.
+  - The server will require a CPU with enough processing power: it may need many cores and a fast clock speed to handle high traffic and many concurrent users.
   - The server will need enough memory (RAM) to handle the requests and processes of the application.
   - The server will require sufficient storage to store the website builder application and the images and files uploaded by the users to the CMS.
   - The server will need a high-speed network connection to handle incoming and outgoing traffic between itself and the users.
 The faster the connection, the better the user's experience will be.